 In July 1977, Marley was found to have a type of malignant melanoma under the nail of one of his toes.
-Marley turned down doctors' advice to have his toe amputated, citing his religious beliefs.
-The final concert of Bob Marley's career was held September 23, 1980 at the Stanley Theatre in Pittsburgh, Pennsylvania.
-Shortly after, Marley's health deteriorated and he became very ill; the cancer had spread throughout his body.
+Marley turned down doctors’ advice to have his toe amputated, citing his religious beliefs.
+The final concert of Bob Marley’s career was held September 23, 1980, at the Stanley Theatre in Pittsburgh, Pennsylvania.
+Shortly after, Marley’s health deteriorated and he became very ill; cancer had spread throughout his body.

 He died at Cedars of Lebanon Hospital in Miami on the morning of May 11, 1981, at the age of 36.

-In December 1999, his 1977 album Exodus was named Album of the Century by Time Magazine and his song "One Love" was designated Song of the Millennium by the BBC.
-Since its release in 1984, Marley's Legend compilation has annually sold over 250,000 copies according to Nielsen Sound Scan, and has now sold over 10 million copies worldwide.
+In December 1999, his 1977 album Exodus was named Album of the Century by Time Magazine and his song “One Love” was designated Song of the Millennium by the BBC.
+Since its release in 1984, Marley’s Legend compilation has annually sold over 250,000 copies according to Nielsen Sound Scan and has now sold over 10 million copies worldwide.
 In 1990, February 6th was proclaimed a national holiday in Jamaica to commemorate his birth.

-As a musician and spokesperson for his generation, Bob Marley had the political drive of John Lennon, the poetic side of Bob Dylan and a groove coupled with hypnotic melodies that was unmistakably Bob Marley.
+As a musician and spokesperson for his generation, Bob Marley had the political drive of John Lennon, the poetic side of Bob Dylan and a groove coupled with hypnotic melodies that were unmistakably Bob Marley.